RobertASmith/healthecon_shiny/Tutorial/README.md

 # References

-Alarid-Escudero, F., Krijkamp, E.M., Enns, E.A., Hunink, M.G., Pechlivanoglou, P. and Jalal, H., 2020.
+Alarid-Escudero, F., Krijkamp, Eline M, Enns, E.A., Hunink, M., Pechlivanoglou, P. and Jalal, H. (2020).
 Cohort state-transition models in R: From conceptualization to implementation. arXiv preprint arXiv:2001.07824.

-Decision Analysis in R for Technologies in Health (DARTH) workgroup.Decision Analysis in R for Technologies in Health (DARTH) workgroup. http://darthworkgroup.com/.
-Accessed 19/02/2020.
+Alarid-Escudero, F., Krijkamp, Eline M, Pechlivanoglou, P., Jalal, H., Kao, Szu-Yu Zoe, Yang, A. and Enns, E.A.
+(2019).
+A need for change!
+A coding framework for improving transparency in decision modeling.
+PharmacoEconomics, 37, pp.1329-1339.

+Baio, G, Berardi, A, Heath and A (2017).
+Bayesian cost-effectiveness analysis with the r package BCEA. [online] Springer.
+Available at: http://www.springer.com/us/book/9783319557168.
+Baio, G., Berardi, A. and Heath, A. (2017).
+BCEAweb: A user-friendly web-app to use BCEA.
+Springer, pp.153-166.

+Baio, G. and Heath, A. (2017).
+When simple becomes complicated: why Excel should lose its place at the top table.
+SAGE Publications Sage UK: London, England.
+Beeley, C. (2016).
+Web application development with R using Shiny.
+Packt Publishing Ltd.

+DARTH Workgroup (2020).
+Decision analysis in r for technologies in health. [online] Available at: http://darthworkgroup.com/ [Accessed Mar.
+2020].

+Dowle, M. and Arun Srinivasan (2019). data.table: Extension of `data.frame`. [online] Available at: https://CRAN.R-project.org/package=data.table.

+Filipovic-Pierucci, A., Zarca, K. and Durand-Zaleski, I. (2016).
+Markov models for health economic evaluation modelling in r with the heemod package.
+Value in Health, 19, p.A369.

+Gendron, J. (2016).
+Introduction to r for business intelligence.
+Packt Publishing Ltd.

+Hadley Wickham (2016). ggplot2: Elegant graphics for data analysis. [online] Springer-Verlag New York.
+Available at: https://ggplot2.tidyverse.org.

+Hatswell, A.J. and Chandler, F. (2017).
+Sharing is caring: the case for company-level collaboration in pharmacoeconomic modelling.
+PharmacoEconomics, 35, pp.755-757.

+Hester, J. (2019). gmailr: Access the "gmail" "RESTful" API. [online] Available at: https://CRAN.R-project.org/package=gmailr.

+Incerti, D., Thom, H., Baio, G. and Jansen, Jeroen P (2019).
+R you still using excel?
+The advantages of modern software tools for health technology assessment.
+Value in Health, 22, pp.575-579.

+Jalal, H., Pechlivanoglou, P., Krijkamp, E., Alarid-Escudero, F., Enns, E. and Hunink, MG Myriam (2017).
+An overview of R in health decision sciences.
+Medical decision making, 37, pp.735-746.

+Jansen, Jeroen P, Incerti, D. and Linthicum, M.T.
+(2019).
+Developing open-source models for the US Health System: practical experiences and challenges to date with the Open-Source Value Project.
+PharmacoEconomics, 37, pp.1313-1320.

-Krijkamp, E.M., Alarid-Escudero, F., Enns, E.A., Jalal, H.J., Hunink, M.M. and Pechlivanoglou, P., 2018.
+Krijkamp, Eline M, Alarid-Escudero, F., Enns, E.A., Jalal, Hawre J, Hunink, MG Myriam and Pechlivanoglou, P. (2018).
 Microsimulation modeling for health decision sciences using R: a tutorial.
-Medical Decision Making, 38(3), pp.400-422.
+Medical Decision Making, 38, pp.400-422.

+National Institute for Health and Care Excellence (Great Britain (2014).
+Guide to the processes of technology appraisal.
+National Institute for Health and Care Excellence.

+Owen, R.K., Bradbury, N., Xin, Y., Cooper, N. and Sutton, A. (2019).
+MetaInsight: An interactive web-based tool for analyzing, interrogating, and visualizing network meta-analyses using R-shiny and netmeta.
+Research synthesis methods.
+Wiley Online Library.

+Shiny (2020).
+Build your entire UI with HTML. [online] Available at: https://shiny.rstudio.com/articles/html-ui.html [Accessed Mar.
+2020].

+Sievert, C. (2018). plotly for R. [online] Available at: https://plotly-r.com.

+Smith, R. (2020).
+RobertASmith/paper_makeHEshiny: Making health economics shiny: a tutorial. [online] Available at: https://doi.org/10.5281/zenodo.3730897.

+Strong, M., Oakley, J.E. and Brennan, A. (2014).
+Estimating multiparameter partial expected value of perfect information from a probabilistic sensitivity analysis sample: a nonparametric regression approach.
+Medical Decision Making, 34, pp.311-326.

+Wickham, H. (2020).
+Mastering shiny. [online] Available at: https://mastering-shiny.org/index.html [Accessed Mar.
+2020].